There’s no limit to how much you can improve your HR processes — you can always do better. The problem is understanding how to do it.

 What they don’t realise is that, yes, spreadsheets are free, but the time they spend maintaining them is extremely costly for the business.
 In other words, your time would be better spent on building a happy and high-performing workplace rather than recording time off on a spreadsheet.

-That’s why more and more small businesses today choose to automate their time-off management with HR software — not only does that save them tons of time, but it also makes for a much better experience for everyone in the company.
+That’s why more and more small businesses today choose to automate their time-off management with HR software (or even Cloud HR software) — not only does that save them tons of time, but it also makes for a much better experience for everyone in the company.

 HR software like CharlieHR allows employees to request and record time off directly through the system, where all information is centralised.
 No need to fill in or update any spreadsheets — as soon as a request comes in, the relevant line manager is notified and can approve or deny it in one click.